20 Good movies to Learn Korean

 Her husband finds the promise unbelievable.
 When she makes it happen for real, he is shocked.

-She has no memories of her life with Woo-jin, and he tries to return them.
+She has no memory of her life with Woo-jin, and he tries to help her regain it.

-It’s a remake of a 2004 Japanese film of the same name, which was also an adaptation of Takuji Ichikawa’s novel of the same name.
+It’s a remake of the 2004 Japanese film of the same name, which was also adapted from Takuji Ichikawa’s novel.

 This will also help you develop Korean sounds, accents, rhythm, and pronunciation.